spm130030/GifTastic/README.md

 Overview

 In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+Find my deployed site here:  https://spm130030.github.io/GifTastic/

 Before you can make any part of our site work, you need to create an array of strings, each one related to a topic that interests you.
 Save it to a variable called topics.